 Someone I bought a paper off must have told me that the National Front were holding regular meetings at Luton Library with Anti-Nazi League pickets opposing them on the second Friday of every month.
 The NF had had a presence in the town for some time.
 In February 1977, NF Chairman John Tyndall was greeted with eggs and chants of 'nazi scum' when he arrived to speak at a meeting in Luton Town Hall (Luton News 10.2.77).
 The NF stood candidates in both Luton constituencies in the 1979 general election, with Donald How securing 701 votes in Luton West and MG Kerry 461 votes in Luton East.
 Notorious racist Robert Relf, who had once been jailed after putting a 'no coloureds' for sale sign outside his house in Leamington Spa, was working locally as a bus driver.

 I approached my first protest on Friday 6th June 1979 nervously and excitedly expecting some kind of Leicester/Southall confrontation, if on a smaller scale.
 In the event it was all rather tame.
 There were about twenty of us picketing and a handful of suspected NFers sneaking in and out under the eye of a small number of police, a pattern that was repeated on subsequent similar protests over the summer.

-The very next day though a group of us from Luton travelled up to Bedford town where a group of racist skinheads had been making a nuisance of themselves.
+The very next day though a group of us from Luton travelled up to Bedford town centre where a group of racist skinheads had been making a nuisance of themselves.
 As we gave out our leaflets in the name of 'People of Bedfordshire Against Racism' there was a a brief stand off with far right skins and anti-fascists squaring up to each other before the former moved off.
-Afterwards we went for a drink at a local gay pub, another first for me.
+Afterwards we went for a drink at a local gay pub, The Barley Mow, another first for me.

-|'People of Bedfordshire Against Racism - Day of Action, Sat 7th June... your support in the fight agaisn racism is needed'
+|'People of Bedfordshire Against Racism - Day of Action, Sat 7th June... your support in the fight against racism is needed'

 (reverse of Luton Anti Nazi League leaflet reproduced above)

-I heard a first account of the Southall events soon after, when I went to a Luton Anti Nazi League meeting with Balwinder Singh from Southall ANL.
+I heard a first hand account of the Southall events soon after, when I went to a Luton Anti Nazi League meeting with Balwinder Singh from Southall ANL.
 There were also speakers from Luton Trades Council (Jim Thakoordin) and the Pakistani Workers Association, and a collection for the Southall Defence Fund.